Burning controls

 General obligations

-• Burning only dry, well-seasoned hard wood (untreated and not painted)
+• Burning only dry, well‑seasoned, untreated wood

 • Checking weather conditions and wind direction